What is the Women’s Leadership Council?

 - Sunrise Mountain

 Breakfast with Books In partnership with Spread the Word Nevada, the WLC sponsors “Breakfast with Books” once a month.
 Families are treated to a light breakfast, a book reading, and a free developmentally appropriate and enriching book to build their home libraries.
 The excitement and smiles on the children’s faces as they choose their new books is truly heartwarming.
 This important program promotes English literacy and fluency by increasing the number of available tools to promote language acquisition.
-The participating elementary schools are Jeffers, Paradise, Petersen, Twin Lakes and Whitney.
+The participating elementary schools are Jeffers, Paradise, Petersen, Robert Taylor and Whitney.

 WLC Emerging Leadership Award for Women Scholarship The WLC enjoyed the culmination of much hard work in the first ever Emerging Leadership Award for Women Scholarship in June 2014.
 Two highly-deserving high school graduates wishing to attain post secondary education were granted the WLC Scholarship to assist with much needed college costs, Monica Guiza and Leslie Miranda.
 Applicants must demonstrate financial need and meet specific GPA requirements.